moralesresearch/Menu/README.md

 ![](Menubar.png)

-Global menu bar written in Qt with some Kf5 dependencies
+Global menu bar written in Qt with as few Kf5 dependencies as possible

 On FreeBSD: